Reconciliation or Conversion?

 It is also disingenuous to criticize Ireland’s Future for seeking to mobilize international support for the calling of a border poll in due course – c.
 2030.
 That is not undermining the GFA, but rather calling for it to be implemented impartially.

-The GFA calls for the calling of a border poll to be made by the SOS “if he forms the view it would likely be carried.”
+The GFA calls for the calling of a border poll to be made by the Secretary of State “if he forms the view it would likely be carried.”
 There is no problem with this provided that judgement is formed in good faith based on the evidence.
-However such has been the disregard shown by success British government for the “parity of esteem” and “rigorous impartiality” clauses of the agreement, that it is not unreasonable for Ireland’s Future to fear that a future SoS may be less than rigorous in his impartiality when considering the evidence.
+However such has been the disregard shown by successive British governments for the “parity of esteem” and “rigorous impartiality” clauses of the agreement, that it is not unreasonable for Ireland’s Future to fear that a future Secretary of State may be less than rigorous in his impartiality when considering the evidence.
 Hence the need for international vigilance.

 I think posts implying conversion when they claim to promote reconciliation are more likely to sow distrust that there is good faith on the part of those who claim to speak for reconciliation: that their real agenda is to promote support for the current status quo rather than an apolitical and transcendent pursuit of reconciliation regardless of whatever the majority in NI may ultimately decide.